-- The committee reached preliminary consensus that students who need instruction in English should receive a weighted funding amount to support the additional instruction required. - The current model weight for ESOL is 0.1937. - ESOL weighted earnings for one student in the proposed formula = \$449.86. - o ESOL total funding earnings above the base in QBE formula are approximately \$56M. - o ESOL total funding weighted earnings in the proposed formula are \$57,522,285.
+- The proposal before the funding committee provides that students who need instruction in English should receive a weighted funding amount to support the additional instruction required. - The current proposed model weight for ESOL is 0.1937. - ESOL weighted earnings for one student in the proposed formula = \$449.86. - o ESOL total funding earnings above the base in the FY16 QBE formula are approximately \$56M. - o ESOL total funding weighted earnings in the proposed formula are \$57,522,285.